Upper Ramification Groups for Arbitrary Valuation Rings: Introduction

-(2) Concerning $G_{\log}$.
 Our method to define $G^I_{\log}$ is to modify the definition of $G^I_{\nl}$ by going to log smooth extensions $K'$ of $K$ and replacing a finite Galois extension $L/K$ by the extensions $LK'/K'$.
-In the case $A$ is a discrete valuation ring, this is the method in Saito \cite{Sa0}.
+The usefulness of log smooth extensions in the case $A$ is a discrete valuation ring is indicated in \cite[1.2.1 and 1.2.6]{Sa0}.
 See Section \ref{s:lo} for the definition of log smooth extensions.
 Tame finite extensions are regarded as log \'etale extensions and log smooth extensions are more general.